 The exterior of the XC60 Recharge is unmistakably Volvo, with it’s smoothed out boxy design, Thor’s hammer headlights and bumped out taillights.
 Sitting between the XC40 and XC90, the XC60 has just-right midsize proportions that will suit the needs of commuters and small families alike.

 Though this isn’t the big news for 2022, the Volvo XC60 does receive a minor refresh for the 2022 model year.
-The bumper and grille are both tweaked, and there are new exterior color and wheel options.
+The Volvo bumper and grille are both tweaked, and there are new exterior color and wheel options.

 One of the more interesting changes involves the Volvo emblem on the grille.
 It houses a lot of the hardware (cameras and radar sensors) for the safety tech, and it is now heated.
 This means that in slushy and frozen winter climes, this tech will continue to work.